Ariel70/Coffee_DataSet/README.md

 3. **Creating Descriptive Columns:** I used IF statements to convert codes into readable formats for columns like Coffee Type Name and Roast Type Name, facilitating better understanding and analysis.

 4. **Visualizing Overall Sales:** With the dataset now enriched with relevant information, I aggregated the data to visualize overall sales.
 This involved grouping the data by coffee type, roast type, or other relevant factors and calculating total sales amounts.

-By following these steps, I ensured that the data was cleaned and prepared for analysis.
-The extracted and aggregated data allowed for meaningful visualization of overall sales patterns, enabling insights into consumer preferences and trends in coffee sales.